Narrated by the Simon Vance and Xe Sands.

 It ends tragically, really REALLY bad.
 I think I have a another favorite author.

 Rating: Four slices of pie.
 No pie mentioned.

-Copyright © 2007-2015.
-Care’s Online Book Club.
+Copyright © 2007-2021.
+Care’s Books and Pie also known as and originally created as Care’s Online Book Club.
 All rights reserved.
-This post was originally posted by Care from Care’s Online Book Club.
+This post was originally posted by Care.
 It should not be reproduced without express written permission.